Asset Protection from Nursing Home Costs in Florida

 Certain irrevocable trusts, if properly structured and funded at least five years before applying for Medicaid, can protect assets.
 Revocable living trusts do not protect assets from Medicaid.

-View Nursing Home Ratings → SeniorCareReportCard.comFind elder law attorneys for your situation
+View Nursing Home Ratings → SeniorCareReportCard.comFind elder-law-relevant attorney listings for your situation

 Start with the state, city, and care issue your family is facing.